 1950 CE World Fellowship of Buddhists Inaugurated in Sri Lanka

-The WFB was established to bring Buddhists together in promoting Buddhist goals.
+The World Fellowship of Buddhists was established in 1950 CE in Sri Lanka to bring Buddhists together in promoting common goals.
 Since 1969, its permanent headquarters have been in Thailand, with regional offices in 34 different countries.

 1959 CE Dalai Lama Flees to India